NREL/EnergyPlus/design/FY2020/NFP-Scheduling-Min-AirFlow-For-VAV-Boxes.md

 The new input field will be appended to the end of the existing air terminal VAV objects.
 Modified *AirTerminal:SingleDuct:VAV:Reheat* object is shown below as a sample.

+The input field *Minimum Air Flow Turndown Schedule Name* fraction values (0.0 to 1.0) will be used to adjust the design minimum air flow turndowns (for example during unoccupied hours) by multiplying the design minimum air flow.
+These fractions also adjust the design minim air flow used for sizing purpose but users may choose not to so by specifying a fraction value of 1.0 for Summer and Winter Design Days.
+This field can be used with any of the three *zone minimum air flow input methods*.

   AirTerminal:SingleDuct:VAV:Reheat,